AK7iwi/DOC/python/README.md

     print("Cannot divide by zero!")
 # `Exception` instead of `ZeroDivisionError` work also but less precis

-# Check if argument is an integer
+# Check if argument is an integer/ Will be catch by an another "try/except"
 try:
     number = int(arg)
 except ValueError:
     raise AssertionError("argument is not an integer")

 # Using Exception as e to get error details
 try: